-- 7.1.
-All written records of concerns about children must be kept secure and in locked locations and should only be accessible to members of staff who have relevant authority such as the DSP and Headteacher. - 7.2 Concerns will be shared with relevant professionals involved with the child, but records will not be available without the authority of the DSP or the Headteacher/Setting Leader. - 7.3 Clear records of concerns for children will be maintained in a chronological format.
+7.1.
+The school will ensure any reported concerns are recorded via 'My Concern'.
+Any written records of concerns about children will be kept secure and in locked locations and should only be accessible to members of staff who have relevant authority such as the DSP and Headteacher.

+7.2 Concerns will be shared with relevant professionals involved with the child, but records will not be available without the authority of the DSP or the Headteacher/Setting Leader.

+7.3 Clear records of concerns for children will be maintained in a chronological format.
 This will assist in identifying patterns of concern and document parental responses to concerns as and when they arise.
 In cases of ongoing concern, where parents fail to acknowledge the effects upon the child or take meaningful action to protect the child, a referral can still be made to Children's Services without parental consent.
-However, the parents/carers should be informed of the school's intention to make a referral and told the reasons why unless doing so would place the child at further risk of harm.
-It is important to document these discussions with parent(s)/carer(s) to evidence the efforts made to engage parents/carers in the process. - 7.4 Each professional involved in making a record of concern will write and sign their own account and will understand that they cannot sign and agree a colleague's recording. - 7.5 The school will transfer any existing Safeguarding information for a pupil leaving to the new school immediately and if appropriate, inform Children's Services of the pupil's transfer.
-Children's Services should be informed for any pupil who is on the Child Protection Register, a Looked After Child or a pupil currently known to Children's Services.
-The DSP will ensure that the receiving school is fully aware of any safeguarding concerns and that the file is transferred in a secure appropriate manner in line with Data Protection Act and GDPR.
+The school will communicate concerns with parents and will keep them informed of the school's intention to make a referral and told the reasons why unless doing so would place the child at further risk of harm.
+The school will document these discussions with parent(s)/carer(s) to evidence the efforts made to engage parents/carers in the process.

+7.4 The school will ensure each professional involved in making a record of concern will write and sign their own account (by hand or electronically) and will understand that they cannot sign and agree a colleague's recording.

+7.5 The school will transfer any existing Safeguarding information for a pupil leaving to the new school immediately and if appropriate, inform Children's Services of the pupil's transfer.
+Children's Services should be informed for any pupil who is on the Child Protection Register, a Child Looked After or a pupil currently known to Children's Services.
+The DSP will ensure that the receiving school is fully aware of any safeguarding concerns and that the file is transferred in a secure appropriate manner in line with the Data Protection Act and GDPR.

 The transfer of records will comply with requirements of the Local Authority Guidance on Transferring Child Protection Documents (See appendix 6).